xctf-io/hackdex/README.md

 # hackdex

+Here are some bios of people who are hacking the planet.
+They used to be high schoolers, too, and understand how much work it is to get to where you want to be.
+Check out the dope stuff they are doing:

 <details>
   <summary><a href="https://breadchris.com/">breadchris - hack the planet</a></summary>
   If you want to know my origin story, you can read about it <a href="https://breadchris.com/blog/how-i-got-to-where-i-am/">here</a>.